lean-delivery/ansible-role-sonarqube/README.md

   - `sonar_plugins` - list of plugins
   - `sonar_install_optional_plugins` - are optional plugins required\
     default: false
-  - `sonar_optional_plugins` - list of additional plugins switched off by default
+  - `sonar_optional_plugins` - list of optional plugins switched off by default.
+Not all of them are supported in latest SonarQube versions, so select ones you need and override this property.
   - `sonar_excluded_plugins` - list of old plugins excluded from SonarQube installer
   - `sonar_default_excluded_plugins` - list of default plugins you don't need\
     default: []